-The Study Away Review Committee (SARC) is composed of three voting members: the associate dean of the faculty, the registrar, and a member of the Educational Policy and Governance Committee (EPAG).
+Applications are reviewed by The Study Away Review Committee (SARC), which is composed of three voting members: the associate dean of the faculty, the registrar, and a member of the Educational Policy and Governance Committee (EPAG).
 The director of the Center for Study Away or a designee chairs SARC meetings.
 SARC reviews the academic merit of the applications on behalf of EPAG.
 Assuming you meet all eligibility requirements, SARC evaluates the application according to the Evaluation Criteria presented below and provides a response.

 You should be aware that applying to a program on the Macalester Study Away Approved Programs List does not ensure approval by SARC.
 All applications will be reviewed based on established criteria.
 You should formulate your application with this in mind.

-Students submit their application to study away through the Center for Study Away’s online application system, which limits students to one submission.
-Application materials vary by the type of program, curricular plans, and optional opportunities included in the student’s study away plan.
-Students are encouraged to consider the application process and plan accordingly well in advance of the deadline.
+You will submit your application for Macalester approval to study away through the Center for Study Away’s online application system, which limits you to one submission.
+We encourage you to consider the application process and plan accordingly well in advance of the deadline.

-All applicants for study away submit information on their study away coursework, semester preference, housing plans, educational goals, and graduation plans.
-Additionally, students discuss their study away and graduation plans with their academic advisor, who completes an online form.
-Students also review relevant policies, procedures, and coursework approval information as part of the application process.
+You will submit information on your study away coursework, semester preference, housing plans, educational goals, and graduation plans.
+Additionally, you will discuss your study away and graduation plans with you academic advisor, who completes an online form.
+You will also review relevant policies, procedures, and coursework approval information as part of the application process.

-If students have not yet declared a major by the application deadline, the chair of the department in which they intend to major will review their plans and verify that the student should be able to complete the chosen major following the plan the student has prepared.
+If you have not yet declared a major by the application deadline, the chair of the department in which you intend to major will review your plans and verify that you should be able to complete the chosen major following the plan you have prepared.

 - The student meets all Macalester eligibility requirements for study away.